raphaelalmeidamartins/store-manager/README.md

 npm start
 ```

-### 5 - Make requests to the server running on the port 3000
+### 5 - Access the documentation and make requests to the server running on the port 3000

-Use a HTTP requests client of your choice (Insomnia, Thunder Client, etc) to make requests.
+Access the route http://localhost:3000/docs/en to see the English documentation, and use a HTTP requests client of your choice (Insomnia, Thunder Client, etc) to make requests.

 ### 6 - Check the tests coverage by running the following command on the attached terminal
 ```sh